 Ninety-five percent of tallgrass prairie has been eliminated in the conversion to crops and cities.
 In research supported by the National Science Foundation (NSF), Barber studies how to restore the prairie and support the biodiversity of the plants, animals, and microorganisms that live there.

 One of Barber’s favorite things about his research is working in tandem with students.

 The SDSU Heart Institute receives funding from the National Institutes of Health to research a possible drug treatment for heart attacks.

-With promising results already seen in mice tested with the compound, molecular cardiologist Chris Glembotski is hoping continued research will lead to clinical trials and result in a drug therapy that patients receive immediately after a heart attack.
+Molecular cardiologist Chris Glembotski is hoping his research will lead to clinical trials and result in a drug therapy that patients receive immediately after a heart attack.